-- Note: You should read the RedBoot manual and be familiar with Serial Port applications before performing diagnostics. - Note: The CRB board is shipped preflashed with jumpers and settings set in factory settings.
+- Note: Read the RedBoot manual and become familiar with Serial Port applications before performing diagnostics. - Note: The CRB board is shipped preflashed with jumpers and settings set in factory settings.
 It also is shipped with the necessary cabling hardware (cable and adapter/converter) to perform this procedure.